At Ashurst Wood Primary School we teach reading through a variety of approaches.

 As children develop as readers, the teacher revises and develops the above and: teaches strategies to further develop comprehension; encourages self-regulated comprehension; uses opportunities to teach and reinforce decoding where appropriate; encourages reciprocal teaching; enables pupils to identify and comment on the structure, features and organisation of texts probes understanding and interpretation of texts by promoting the use of deduction, inference and interpretation of ideas or events; enables pupils to explain, comment on and respond to a writer's use of language; teaches strategies to enable pupils to summarise, generalise and develop an overview of the text.

-For more information on how we teach reading please contact your child's teacher or Mrs Goodby our English Leader.
+For more information on how we teach reading please contact your child's teacher.